Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > Perspectives are lists of Link Expressions.
 Links are triplets pointing to Expressions (of any kind of Language) and they LinkExpressions are Expressions themselves, so they rely on Agent's as well and track who states this particular association between 3 (other) Expressions.

 I find the above a bit confusing still.
-Links are triples pointing to expressions (expressions being 'objects' on a storage medium)?
+This is what I'm understanding:
 - Perspectives encapsulate link expressions; triples that point to storage.
-- Link expressions are perspectives
+- Link expressions are perspectives, but also a language thus stored somewhere to be read.